 The Sawyer Camp Trail is a popular and accessible paved trail that parallels I-280 between Millbrae, near SFO, and Crystal Springs.
 The trail is 6 miles one-way, and has a mix of terrain, from forest to a sections along a reservoir and the San Andreas Dam.
 It is fairly flat, except for a nearly 200 ft. hill at the northern end near Millbrae.
 At the northern end, it’s possible to continue north on the San Andreas trail for about 2 miles.

 This 900 acre preserve is also easily accessible, about 3 miles off I-280/Rt.84.
 There are gentler forested trails with a wonderful variety of trees, and some steeper trails into canyons popular with mountain bikers.
 If you’re there on a Sunday, there’s a 3 mile section of Canada Rd. between Hwy 92 and the Fioli entrance that is closed to cars.
-One can connect to nearby Wunderlich Park using the 2.7 mile Skyline Trail.
-We don’t recommend Richards Rd. — a bit too steep.
+One can connect to nearby Wunderlich Park using the 2.7 mile, relatively flat Skyline Trail.
+For those who want hills, try the Dean and Chinquapin trails.
+We don’t recommend Richards Rd. — a bit too steep. $6 admission fee.

 Another hillside park with wonderful trails of redwood groves, open meadows, and beautiful oaks and madrones.
 Easily accessible from I-280/Rt.
 84, and about 8 miles from Palo Alto, and with good parking.
 Once the Folger family ranch, the estate stables and buildings have been well preserved and are a good spot for a picnic.
 There are numerous trail options.
-Good for runners are the Loop Trail (wider road); the more open Meadow Trail; and the 2.7 mile Skyline Trail that connects to Huddart Park.
+Good for runners are the Loop Trail (wider road); the more open Meadow Trail; and the 2.7 mile, relatively flat Skyline Trail that connects to Huddart Park.
+The Madrone Trail is a wonderful but more challenging.
 Note: it can be hot here in the summer.

 Lovely mix of rolling savanna grassland and evergreen forest.
 10 miles of trails, some closed seasonally.
 Fairly hilly.2 miles from I-280 Exit 20.
 Note: only open at 8am.